Lyodra: 2022: Collaboration with Calum Scott and "Sang Dewi"

-In 2022, Lyodra was awarded the Musician of the Year award organized by the social networking app and music video platform from China, TikTok.
-Lyodra was also listed in the "Outstanding Young People" from Forbes 30 Under 30 Indonesia magazine for 2022, representing artists in the music field, which contains 30 young people under the age of 30 who inspire the community.
+In 2022, Lyodra was awarded the Musician of the Year award by TikTok.
+Lyodra was also listed in the "Outstanding Young People" from Forbes 30 Under 30 Indonesia magazine for 2022.

 On 3 June 2022, Lyodra announced that she would be collaborating with British musician, Calum Scott.
-The collaboration is Calum Scott's project to promote one of his songs, "Heaven", a solo song was included in the Bridges album.
-Calum Scott sings this song in a duet with 4 singers from Southeast Asia, with collaborations with Lyodra (Indonesia), Diana Danielle (Malaysia), Darren Espanto (Philippines), and Hoàng Duyên (Vietnam).
+The collaboration is Calum Scott's project to promote one of his songs, "Heaven" for his album, Bridges.

 On 7 June 2022, through the official Instagram page of Idola Cilik, Lyodra was chosen to be one of the guest judges in the talent search event with Judika and Aurel Hermansyah.
 The program aired commercially through RCTI TV channel on 13 June 2022.